England cricket team: Governing body

-The England and Wales Cricket Board (ECB) is the governing body of English cricket and the England cricket team.
+The England and Wales Cricket Board (ECB) is the governing body of English and Welsh cricket and the England cricket team.
 The Board has been operating since 1 January 1997 and represents England on the International Cricket Council.
 The ECB is also responsible for the generation of income from the sale of tickets, sponsorship and broadcasting rights, primarily in relation to the England team.
 The ECB's income in the 2006 calendar year was £77 million.

 Prior to 1997, the Test and County Cricket Board (TCCB) was the governing body for the English team.
 Apart from in Test matches, when touring abroad, the England team officially played as MCC up to and including the 1976–77 tour of Australia, reflecting the time when MCC had been responsible for selecting the touring party.
 The last time the England touring team wore the bacon-and-egg colours of the MCC was on the 1996–97 tour of New Zealand.